KarlaAvanco/CitaNeg/README.md

 ### FUNCTION
 The function of the script is twofold:
-- to identify features and applie rules to the contexts;
+- to identify features and apply rules to the contexts;
 - to evaluate the results regarding precision, recall anf F score.

 ### DESCRIPTION
-The script to analyze the CitaNEg dataset comprises the following:
+The script to analyze the CitaNeg dataset comprises the following:
 - 7 different codes, being three classes, two function modules and a main code.
 It should be noted that the code stores the traits, features and rules as boolean functions that are stored conveniently into corresponding dictionaries.
-This allows applying individually each rule using it's key in the corresponding dictionary.
+This allows applying individually each rule using its key in the corresponding dictionary.
 This approach allowed minimising the number of classes that would have had a single method.

 The codes are: